 Way back home (Bangkok – Dubai – Bratislava – Prague – (Kladno))

 Suvarnabhumi airport failed again.
 We waited for about an hour to check in our luggage and then about 20 mins at the desk for god-knows-what reason.
 We got to the visa control only 45 mins before the boarding and the queue was so long we were almost sure we can’t make it on time.
 Unfortunately, the airport worker didn’t speak English.
 What did you expect?
 It’s only the place where most of the tourists are!
 We made it through visa checks, but had to run through the whole airport.
 We were super stressed and our gate was exactly at the very end of the terminal.
 Our flight was delayed – great.
 We were running for no reason and no one could tell us earlier.
 Amazing.

 My favourite part of the way back was the train ride between Bratislava and Prague, because we had the whole section of 6 seats only for ourselves.
 As we were craving for European food, we ate probably most of the food they had.
 And our steward really funny and kind too – a nice bonus.
 In Prague, Míša’s parents came to pick us up which was a luxury we couldn’t refuse.

 - If you go to the Grand Palace, take trousers and shoulder-covering T-shirt.

-- Don’t get stuck in the traffic jam and don’t over pay for transport and accomodation – follow our tips 😉
+- Don’t get stuck in the traffic jam and don’t overpay for transport and accommodation – follow our tips 😉

 Have your read all of our articles from our Asian summer trips?